BattleDash/FrostbiteServer/README.md

+> [!WARNING]
+> This project has been superseded by [KYBER V2](https://uplink.kyber.gg/news/features-overview/), which has proper support for dedicated servers through the game's client executable.

 # <img src="./images/Frostbite_logo_light.svg#gh-dark-mode-only" alt="Frostbite Logo" width="200px" class="gh-light-mode-only" /> <img src="./images/Frostbite_logo.svg#gh-light-mode-only" alt="Frostbite Logo" width="200px" /> FrostbiteServer
 ### An open-source reverse-engineered dedicated server for games running on the Frostbite engine.
 ### When finished, this will be used to host dedicated servers for [Kyber](https://github.com/BattleDash/Kyber).